The Petit Lenormand deck is available now. Limited stock

 Shadow work

-Perseverance risks turning into exhausting self-sabotage.
+Perseverance risks devolving into exhausting self-sabotage.

 Calibration questions